-One difficult aspect of this project is that the schematic in Figure 1-4 can only be used to indirectly determine the values of the adjustable IC registers, found as primary registers 0x02 - 0x07.
+One difficult aspect of this project is that the schematic in Figure 1-4 can only be used to indirectly determine the amplifier values found in the programmable, primary I2C registers (0x02 - 0x07).
 For instance, it would appear that the integrator portion of the schematic is adjustable via the IShaper or IShaperFeed registers, but one cannot made a direct correlation between the two.
 Not knowing exactly how to adjust these registers to tune in or tune out particular aspects of our pulses forced us to treat this aspect of the Region 1 Detector as a black box.
 Fortunately, we did receive special instruction on how to set these values for our experiment from Paul Aspell, one of the designers for the VFAT.
 Note that these actual values varied from the default settings found in the VFAT2 Operators Manual.
 These values are listed in Table 1-1 below.